Autel X-Star Premium Drone Short Review

 The Autel X-Star Premium drone is a legitimate alternative to the DJI Phantom 3 series.
-Although it doesn’t come with as many features as its DJI counterpart,it still is an awesome drone with many features that will keep you very busy.
-Its 4K ultra HD camera with 108º FOV and 3 axis gimbal will provide distortion free video footage.
+Although it doesn’t come with as many features as its DJI counterpart, it still is an awesome drone with many features that will keep you very busy.
+Its 4K ultra HD camera with 108º FOV and 3 axis gimbal will provide distortion-free video footage.
 It also comes with several intelligent modes and with the Star-Link App, you can live stream video footage from over a mile away.
+UPDATE: This drone has been discontinued, click on the green button for alternatives.

 - 4K Camera with 3-Axis Gimbal